LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 # Bitcoin Realized Volatility Analysis

-The following is an in-depth exploration of the fascinating world of Bitcoin price volatility.
-This project dives deep into the dynamics of Bitcoin's price movements, exploring the Hetrogenous Autoregressive Realized Volatility (HAR-RV) model and it's real-world applications to this captivating digital currency.
+The following is an in-depth exploration of the fascinating world of Bitcoin volatility.
+This project dives deep into the dynamics of Bitcoin's price movements, estimating its realized volatility in section 1 and exploring the Hetrogenous Autoregressive Realized Volatility (HAR-RV) model and it's real-world applications in section 2.

 ## Table of Contents
 Section 1